-“This beautiful expansion and renovation of Hillcrest Hospital helps us offer the best patient experience possible in one of the most technologically advanced hospitals in our region,” said David Bronson, MD, FACP, President of Cleveland Clinic Community Hospitals.
-“These enhancements will help us to better serve our patients with the most sophisticated and compassionate care that only a Cleveland Clinic community hospital can provide.”
+“This beautiful expansion and renovation of Hillcrest Hospital helps us offer the best patient experience possible in one of the most technologically advanced hospitals in our region,” said David Bronson, MD, FACP, President of Cleveland Clinic Regional Hospitals.
+“These enhancements will help us to better serve our patients with the most sophisticated and compassionate care that only a Cleveland Clinic regional hospital can provide.”

 About Cleveland Clinic